christophaigner/christophaigner.github.io/pages/quotes.md

 <br>

-## Self-sufficiency
+## ☝🏼 Self-sufficiency
 <details><summary>Tap to expand</summary>
 <ol>
     <li><q>The way someone else perceives what you do is a result of their own experiences (which you can’t control), their own preferences (which you can’t predict), and their own expectations (which you don’t set).
 If your choices don’t match their expectations that is their concern, not yours. - James Clear</q></li>
-    <li><q>At a party given by a billionaire on Shelter Island, the late Kurt Vonnegut informs his pal, the author Joseph Heller, that their host, a hedge fund manager, had made more money in a single day than Heller had earned from his wildly popular novel Catch 22 over its whole history.<br>Heller responded, 'Yes, but I have something he will never have ... <b>Enough.</b>' <br><a href="[url](https://jamesclear.com/great-speeches/enough-by-john-c-bogle)">"Enough" by John C. Bogle</a></q></li>
+    <li><q>At a party given by a billionaire on Shelter Island, the late Kurt Vonnegut informs his pal, the author Joseph Heller, that their host, a hedge fund manager, had made more money in a single day than Heller had earned from his wildly popular novel Catch 22 over its whole history.<br>Heller responded, 'Yes, but I have something he will never have ... <b>Enough.</b>' <br><a href="https://jamesclear.com/great-speeches/enough-by-john-c-bogle" target="_blank">"Enough" by John C. Bogle</a></q></li>
 </ol>
 </details>

-## Growth
+## 📚 Growth
 <details><summary>Tap to expand</summary>
 <ol>
     <li><q>If you feed your mind as often as you feed your stomach, then you’ll never have to worry about feeding your stomach or a roof over your head or clothes on your back. - Albert Einstein</q></li>